themesberg/flowbite-svelte/src/routes/docs/components/device-mockups.md

 ---

 <script>
-  import { TableProp, TableDefaultRow, CompoAttributesViewer, GitHubCompoLinks } from '../../utils' import { P, A } from '$lib'
+  import { CompoAttributesViewer, GitHubCompoLinks, toKebabCase } from '../../utils' import { P, A } from '$lib' const dirName = toKebabCase(component_title)

-  const components = 'DeviceMockup, DefaultMockup, Android, Ios, Smartwatch, Tablet'
 </script>

 The device mockup component can be used to feature a preview and screenshot of your application as if you would already use it on a mobile phone and it’s a great use case for hero and CTA sections.